 If you plan to make music available from your website (e.g. streaming or downloads) you will need a LOML.
 This is a blanket licence to use copyrighted music for small UK services which offer music streaming and downloads and earn less than £12,500 per annum from this.

-The licence is valid for a year.
-Its cost is based on how many times you estimate your tracks will be streamed or downloaded and starts from £138 + VAT.
+You can buy an annual or 6 month licence .
+The cost is based on how many times you estimate your tracks will be streamed or downloaded and starts from £73 + VAT for 6 months (Price correct October 2020).

 You can learn all about the LOML on PRS for Music’s website but below are some FAQs and things to be aware of below: